-Reassessment and Adaptive Management
+6.3.7.7 Reassessment and Adaptive Management

-The Regional Water Board will review, reassess, and possibly revise the Scott River TMDL Action Plan.
+The North Coast Water Board will review, reassess, and possibly revise the Scott River TMDL Action Plan.
 Reassessment is likely to occur every three years during the Basin Planning Triennial Review process.
-Regional Water Board staff will report to the Regional Water Board at least yearly on the status and progress of implementation activities, and on whether current efforts are reasonably calculated and on track to achieve water quality standards within forty years.
+North Coast Water Board staff will report to the North Coast Water Board at least yearly on the status and progress of implementation activities, and on whether current efforts are reasonably calculated and on track to achieve water quality standards within forty years.
 For activities that rely on encouragement as a first step, a formal assessment of effectiveness of these efforts will be completed by September 8, 2011.
-A more extensive reassessment will occur after September 8, 2016, the date that is ten years after the TMDL Action Plan took effect, or sooner, if the Regional Water Board determines it necessary.
-During reassessment, the Regional Water Board is likely to consider how effective the requirements of the TMDL Action Plan are at meeting the TMDLs, achieving sediment and temperature water quality objectives, and protecting the beneficial uses of water in the Scott River Watershed.
+A more extensive reassessment will occur after September 8, 2016, the date that is ten years after the TMDL Action Plan took effect, or sooner, if the North Coast Water Board determines it necessary.
+During reassessment, the North Coast Water Board is likely to consider how effective the requirements of the TMDL Action Plan are at meeting the TMDLs, achieving sediment and temperature water quality objectives, and protecting the beneficial uses of water in the Scott River Watershed.

-Enforcement
+6.3.7.8 Enforcement

-The Regional Water Board shall take enforcement actions for violations of the Scott River TMDL Action Plan where elements of the TMDL Action Plan are made enforceable restrictions in a specific permit or order, as appropriate.
+The North Coast Water Board shall take enforcement actions for violations of the Scott River TMDL Action Plan where elements of the TMDL Action Plan are made enforceable restrictions in a specific permit or order, as appropriate.
 Nothing in this TMDL Action Plan precludes actions to enforce any directly applicable prohibition found elsewhere in the Basin Plan or to require cleanup and abatement of existing sources of pollution where appropriate.